asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     The hyp3 email and username must be added.
 This will where the notifications get sent and the username will be used for accessing with the hyp3.
 The hyp3 email can be different from the verified email but both must be entered.

+    The maximum number of running instances determines how many servers can run processing at one time.
+Increaseing this number will affect how much aws charges, but allows you to process more data.

 Launching
 ~~~~~~~~~